tsuru/tsuru/docs/installing/using-tsuru-installer.rst

 This will generate two files in the current directory: ``install-config.yml`` and ``install-compose.yml``.
-In the first one you can set the docker-machine driver and configurations like the machine CPU and memory, and tsuru specifi configurations, like the default provisioner, HTTP/HTTPS ports, users quotas and enable or disable the dashboard.
-The seconf file includes configurations for each tsuru component, like redis and gandalf.
+In the first one you can set the docker-machine driver and configurations like the machine CPU and memory, and tsuru specific configurations, like the default provisioner, HTTP/HTTPS ports, users quotas and enable or disable the dashboard.
+The second file includes configurations for each tsuru component, like redis and gandalf.
 You can change configurations like version, port and mounts for each one.